Hetch3t/eslint-plugin-sort-keys/README.md

 ## Description

-Standard ESLint `sort-keys` rule doesn't allow sorting fields and there is no plan to implement it.
+Standard ESLint `sort-keys` rule doesn't allow autofix'ing fields order based on `sort-keys` rule and there is no plan to implement it.
 However, personally I would find a lot of usages for such functionality, so I added fixing logic to default ESLint rule.

 ## Installation